monchelle/monchelle/b2b-hcs-dashboard/readme.md

 # B2B Happy Customer Score (HCS) Dashboard

 This project summarizes weekly customer satisfaction performance for IKEA for Business B2B queues (chat, voice, resolutions, and sales).
 I designed and led this initiative to align four team leaders around a shared view of customer experience and coaching priorities.
+**Note: All data has been anonymized and is here for illustration purposes only.

 ## Objectives
 - Track Happy Customer Score (HCS) by channel and coworker